gatesofdawnstudio/gatesofdawnstudio.github.io/readme.md

 ### Projects
 - Flat rate production: $500/song
-  - Includes pre-production, tracking, comping, editing, and mixing
+  - Includes pre-production, tracking, comping, editing, mixing, and mastering.
+You will retain ownership of your multitracks, final mixes, masters, etc., please let me know if and how you want copies of them.
+I will keep them with my studio storage for one calendar year after completion of your project.
+After you take ownership, I highly recommend keeping them stored somewhere secure and backed up.
-    - Note regarding mastering: _I can including my own mastering with this package, but I would recommend referring this out to another engineer who specializes in mastering.
+> _Note regarding mastering: I do include my own mastering with this package, but I would recommend referring this out to another engineer who specializes in mastering.
 I have used [Jon Fintel](https://www.jonfintel.com/) of [Relay Recording](https://www.relayrecording.com/) (local studio) for all of my professional mastering needs, and I fully endorse his work.
 In my opinion, it's an important final step of the production process, and the project is best served with some fresh ears._
-  - You will retain ownership of your multitracks, final mixes, masters, etc., please let me know if and how you want copies of them.
-I will keep them with my studio storage for one calendar year after completion of your project.
-After you take ownership, I highly recommend keeping them stored somewhere secure and backed up.

-### Individual services
+### Individual production services
 - Tracking (_includes engineering and editing with time permitting_)
   - $80/hour
   - $300/four hour block